reganputra/Event-Booking/README.md

     cd go-rest-api
     ```

+2.  **Create Environment File:**
+    Copy the example environment file to a new `.env` file.
+This file will contain your database connection string and JWT secret.

+    ```bash
+    cp .env.example .env
+    ```

-2.  **Run the application with Docker Compose:**
+3.  **Run the application with Docker Compose:**
     This command will build the Go application and start the PostgreSQL database container.

     ```bash
     docker-compose up --build
     ```

-3. The server will start on port `3000`, and the PostgreSQL database will be available on port `5432`.
+4. The server will start on port `3000`, and the PostgreSQL database will be available on port `5432`.

 ### Local Installation